machinio/solrb/README.md

 ### Gray list

-Solrb will have two built-in services:
+Solrb provides two built-in services:
 - `Solr::MasterSlave::NodesGrayList::Disabled` — Disabled service (default).
 Just does nothing.
 - `Solr::MasterSlave::NodesGrayList::InMemory` — In memory service.
 It stores failed URLs in an instance variable, so it's not shared across threads/servers.
 URLs will be marked as "gray" for 5 minutes, but if all URLs are gray, the policy will try to send requests to these URLs earlier.